xeolabs/xeoengine-book/geometry.md

 ### Setting front-face vertex winding

  The <a href="https://www.opengl.org/wiki/Face_Culling" target="other">vertex winding order</a> of each face determines whether it's a front-face or a back-face.
-By default, xeoEngine considers faces to be front-faces if they have a counter-clockwise winding order, but we can change that by setting the [Modes](http://xeoengine.org/docs/classes/Modes.html) [frontFaces](http://xeoengine.org/docs/classes/Modes.html#property_frontface) property:
+By default, xeogl considers faces to be front-faces if they have a counter-clockwise winding order, but we can change that by setting the [Modes](http://xeogl.org/docs/classes/Modes.html) [frontFaces](http://xeogl.org/docs/classes/Modes.html#property_frontface) property:

  ````javascript
  // Set the winding order for front-faces to clockwise